Vyral/charlie-epstein-blog/_posts/2017-09-26-dont-get-suedknow-your-revenue-sharing-fees.md

 These lawsuits happen because these law firms claim you don’t understand all the fees in your retirement plan, how those fees are paid, who they’re being paid to, and whether or not they’re reasonable.

 In the video above, I’ve added a slide of a revenue sharing dial which breaks down all the fees and expenses that could be paid inside your retirement plan so you can follow along as I explain each portion.
-80% of the time, when I show a planned sponsor this dial, they tell me it’s the first time they’ve ever seen it, and that they didn’t understand how their fees were being paid.
-In fact, we recently took over a $10 million retirement plan from a planned sponsor who told us he’d been asking his broker for years who was getting paid and how they were getting paid.
+When I show a planned sponsor this dial, 80% of the time, they tell me it’s the first time they’ve ever seen it, In fact, we recently took over a $10 million retirement plan from a planned sponsor who told us he’d been asking his broker for years who was getting paid and how they were getting paid.

 **So how are revenue sharing fees paid in your retirement plan?
 I’ll give you an example.**